rajkumarroy007/Assignment_Batch7_Rajkumar/README.md

 # Assignment_Batch7_Rajkumar

-<b><u>Password.py script for below details</b></u>
+<b>Password.py script for below details</b>
 #####################################

-In DevOps, security is a crucial aspect, and ensuring strong passwords is essential.
+<br />In DevOps, security is a crucial aspect, and ensuring strong passwords is essential.
 Create a Python script to check the password strength.

 ●       Implement a Python function called check_password_strength that takes a password string as input.